Using Breast Milk for Eye Infections

 drawing of mother laying down nursing her child

-Any support for using breast milk as a treatment is purely anecdotal at this time and has little to no scientific evidence.
+• Any support for using breast milk as a treatment is purely anecdotal at this time and has little to no scientific evidence.
 This is because even the studies involving breast milk weren’t directed at exploring its benefits for eye infections or other medical conditions.
 However, we often tell our GHT families to use the methods that work for them.
 We warn against anything that could harm your child.
 Please discuss the remedies you aren’t sure about with your pediatrician or holistic health practitioner first.
+If you’re seeking holistic treatment for an eye infection, please reach out to schedule a checkup today!

 Recent Posts